SPLATteam/Model-Supply-Regions-MSR-Toolset/README.md

 Folders are numbered as per order of running scheme.
 All scripts use a list of input regions (countrynames.csv) available in the repository.
 Users can edit this list to run the toolset on desired number of input regions.
 For a single country run, just add single region name only.
 Take care that the input region names align with the input shapefile on region boundaries and relevant control files.

 Before running any script in the toolset, make sure that the .py file is placed with **ControlFile.xlsx** in same directory.
 Also make sure that **ControlFile.xlsx** holds correct file/folder addresses and code/analysis configurations as per user requirements.
-Script inputs other than ControlFile.xlsx will be made available in the shared folder soon to allow easy onboarding of tool users.

 ## Primary Dependencies: